shixm-cloud/ENVR5350/Lab2.md

 \\[
 LE = \beta_0 + \beta_1 T_s
 \\]
 Please complete the code below and answer the question below.
-The way to perform a simple linear regression is fairly straigtforward, please read this page for details: [https://www.mathworks.com/help/matlab/data_analysis/linear-regression.html](https://www.mathworks.com/help/matlab/data_analysis/linear-regression.html)
+The way to perform a simple linear regression is fairly straightforward, please read this page for details: [https://www.mathworks.com/help/matlab/data_analysis/linear-regression.html](https://www.mathworks.com/help/matlab/data_analysis/linear-regression.html)

 * _What is the fractional sensitivity of latent heat on temperature based on your regression, that is, what is the approximate value of \\( \dfrac{1}{LE}\dfrac{\partial LE}{\partial T_s} \\)?_

-* **Bonus Question:** _Can you try explaining why the sensitivity latent heat flux adopts the value from your regression?_  \[Hint: You should think about the energy balance of the climte system.
-Figures on Page 40 and 42 of Lecture 3 are helpful for you to answer thsi question.\]
+* **Bonus Question:** _Can you try explaining why the sensitivity latent heat flux adopts the value from your regression?_  \[Hint: You should think about the energy balance of the climate system.
+Figures on Page 40 and 42 of Lecture 3 are helpful for you to answer this question.\]

 ```
 % linear regression